glennlea1525/Latex-for-Docs/creating-tables.md

----
-title: Creating Tables
+# Creating Tables

-description: You can add simple to complex tables to a LaTeX document using several types of packages, depending on the requirements of the table.
+You can add simple to complex tables to a LaTeX document using several types of packages, depending on the requirements of the table.
-layout: single
-categories: latex
----
-{% include toc icon="gears" title="Contents" %}

 As befits a technology designed for academia and scientific research, LaTeX provides a wide range of table options.
 I don't assume all knowledge when it comes to creating tables in LaTeX but I provide a few ideas or samples you can use.